Research and Creative InterestsPrivacy law, Legal anthropology and area studies, Yoga, Photography, Travel,

 Recent Projects: US-Russia Social Expertise Exchange (S.E.E.)
 Fellow, Moscow, Russia.
 I completed the S.E.E.
-(Social Exchange and Expertise) Fellowship in Moscow at the start of 2014.
-During this Program, I collaborated with Moscow-based human rights NGO “Public Verdict Foundation."
-While a Fellow at the “Public Verdict,” I attended various civil movement events in order to identify best strategies for the public to engage in legal processes against police violations.
-I interviewed well-regarded Moscow and St. Petersburg human rights experts and legal professionals to identify major strengths and weaknesses in police oversight in the contemporary Russia.
+Fellowship in Moscow at the start of 2014.
+I collaborated with Moscow-based human rights NGO “Public Verdict Foundation," during which I attended Moscow civil movement demonstrations in order to identify best strategies for the public to engage in legal processes against police violations.
+I interviewed well-regarded Moscow and St. Petersburg human rights activists and legal professionals to identify major strengths and weaknesses in police oversight in the contemporary Russia.
 I also participated in various ABA-ROLI conferences targeting exchange of professional and academic expertise between the western (US, UK, France) and Russian scholars.
-One of the particularly satisfying aspects of my fellowship was my interactions with the “Public Verdict” professionals.
+One of the particularly satisfying aspects of my fellowship was my collaboration with the “Public Verdict” professionals.

 It was invaluable to live in Moscow and to work with such well-regarded NGO as the “Public Verdict” at the politically-charged times of Ukrainian revolution and the annexation of Crimea.